 Cotton, Procion Dye, Borax Crystals, Framed in Wood

 A student accidentally grow crystals from a chemical that is commonly used as a mordant for fabric in the dyeing process.
-In her mis-mixed color solution, she discovered its crystallizing effect.
-As her final project she completed a suite of several 18” x 12” framed, bunches of dyed, unrinsed, fabric.
+In their mis-mixed color solution, they discovered its crystallizing effect.
+As their final project they completed a suite of several 18” x 12” framed, bunches of dyed, unrinsed, fabric.
 The crumpled fabric stuffed into each frame had crystals sporadically growing on the nooks and folds of the cloth.
-It was through her willingness to not re-mix her dye solution, and to embrace her mistake that that she was able to discover and exploit the results she achieved.
-This is the epitome of how we can thrive from our artistic accidents.
+It was through their willingness to not re-mix their dye solution, and to embrace their mistake that that they were able to discover and exploit the results they achieved which is the epitome of how we can thrive from our artistic accidents.

 Building strong relationships in class and helping students find a personal sense of belonging amongst their peers helps promote accomplishments.
 While strong theoretical teaching methods are essential, it is crucial to realize that relationships in the classroom are first and foremost human interactions, and that students will often learn just as much - or more - from their classmates as they do from their instructors.
 By providing students with individual attention through coaching and feedback, I connect with my students on a personal level.
 But I also avidly encourage them to communicate and work together as groups or pairs during class facilitating teamwork.
 Fostering these kinds of relationships and engaging in group activities cultivate a positive and productive chemistry in class, helping students understand the importance of collaborative thinking.